-You received this brochure because you have been identified as someone who lives and/or works near where Southern Star Central Gas Pipeline, Inc. ("Southern Star") pipelines exist.
+You received this brochure because you have been identified as someone who farms, ranches, and/or owns farm land near where Southern Star Central Gas Pipeline, Inc. ("Southern Star") pipelines exist.

-This brochure contains information about living safely around pipelines, including:
+This brochure contains information about farming safely around pipelines, including: